A birth or death certificate that is prepared with the intention of providing it to a foreign country is called an apostille.

 - Settling an estate of a deceased family member in a foreign country

 - Obtain a certified copy of the required vital record.
-When applying, give the reason for the request as "Apostille."
-If the birth or death occurred in the past 6 months, it is advised to get a certified copy from the county clerk's office where the event occurred.
+When applying, give "Apostille" as the reason for the request.
 For instructions on obtaining a certified copy of a birth record from the Texas Vital Statistics, see the Certified Copy of a Birth Certificate page.
 For instructions on obtaining a certified copy of a death record from the Texas Vital Statistics, see the Certified Copy of a Death Certificate page.

-- Once you have a properly certified document, you will need to send it to the Secretary of State's Office with their required fee for an apostille.
+- Upon obtaining a properly certified document, send it to the Texas Secretary of State's office with their required fee for an apostille.
 Visit the Texas Secretary of State's website for further instructions, including the required fee and locations.

 External links to other sites are intended to be informational and do not have the endorsement of the Texas Department of State Health Services.
 These sites may also not be accessible to people with disabilities.